rrwick/Are-reads-required/figures/README.md

 <br><br><br><br>
 <p align="center"><img src="Figure_3.png" alt="Figure 3" width="80%"/></p>

-**Figure 3:** Variant-calling metrics for both read- and assembly-based variant-calling methods.
-False negative and false positive errors are shown in the plots.
-Sensitivity (sens) and precision (prec) are shown above the plots.
-For each method, the errors were summed across all genomes and read depths (see Figure S2 for the results for each depth separately).
+**Figure 3:** Variant-calling errors for both read-based and assembly-based variant-calling methods.
+For each method, the errors were summed across all genomes and read depths.
+See Figure S2 for the results for each depth separately and for sensitivity and precision values.
 The y-axes have a pseudo-log transformation.

 <br><br><br><br>